A digital signage network within a single organization can serve many purposes.

 Prepare for scalability: if the digital signage ambassador is doing his/her job well, there will be a need to scale up the network.
 The digitization megatrend is affecting how customers and employees consume, and respond to, information.
 If this information is presented in the right format and through the right medium, it’ll only be a matter of time before more customers/employees ask for more information.
 The digital signage ambassador should prepare for and anticipate the scalability of the network.

 Monitor operational efficiency: managing the digital signage network also involves maintaining the upkeep and effectiveness of the physical equipment.
 It’s important to ensure that the equipment is always functional and up to date.
-This requires a strong and communicative relationship between the digital signage ambassador and the IT team.
+This requires a strong and communicative relationship between the digital signage ambassador, the IT team and other digital signage stakeholders.

 Overall, digital signage champions will need to have a long-term strategic plan that includes a content/media strategy, and technical architecture in order to meet the organization’s objectives.